AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-combined.md

 title: Workflow A - Personalization Based on All Online Activity Combined with Offline Data
 ---

-# Workflow A - Personalization Based on All Online Activity Combined with Offline Data {workflow-all-online-combined}
+# Workflow A - Personalization Based on All Online Activity Combined with Offline Data {#workflow-all-online-combined}

 This page includes step-by-step guidance on how to combine offline [!DNL CRM] data with behavioral data that you already have in Audience Manager to create new audience segments, then send these audience segments to [!DNL People-Based Destinations].

-## Step 1 - Configure Data Source Settings {configure-data-source-settings}
+## Step 1 - Configure Data Source Settings {#configure-data-source-settings}

 Depending on whether your [DPUUIDs](../../reference/ids-in-aam.md) are lowercase, hashed email addresses, you might need to configure the data source that will store the hashed email addresses.